keeganpaleshi/RMTest/readme.txt

 `equivalent_air.png` shows the volume of ambient air containing the same activity.
 The Po‑214 activity alone is plotted in `radon_activity_po214.png`.
-When ambient concentration data are available, `equivalent_air_po214.png` shows the equivalent air volume derived from this Po‑214 activity.
+When Po‑210 is fitted, `radon_activity_po210.png` shows its contribution.
+When ambient concentration data are available, `equivalent_air_po214.png` shows the equivalent air volume derived from the Po‑214 activity.

 ## Efficiency Calculations